 The timtimo wrap at Persepolis, Peckham

 There's always a vegan wrap or two on the menu at Snackistan, the vegetarian cafe tucked into this Persian grocery store.
-The menu changes daily but in keeping with the rest of their menu you can expect ridiculously low prices for a ridiculously good — and substantial — sandwich.
+The menu changes daily but you can always expect ridiculously low prices for a ridiculously good — and substantial — sandwich.
 Look out for the regular appearance of the timtimo wrap, made with East African-spiced red lentils and doused with vegan yoghurt.

 Persepolis, 28-30, Peckham High Street, SE15 5DT

 The manifesto at this cafe is that veganism shouldn't be a 'flavourless penance', and the Philly is proof it doesn't have to be.
 The toasted sandwich is filled with grilled burger, cheese, and a lot of optional fillings to bulk it up — all of them vegan, none of them a penance.
 Also worth a try if you're hungry is the pulled jackfruit wrap, and vegan ground beef one is decent too.
 You can supersize them to a genuinely super size for a couple of pounds extra.

 The five-a-day wheat-free at Crussh, branches across London